All errors from the AI Stats Gateway should be returned in a consistent JSON structure:

 Every response includes:

-• error: a human-friendly explanation you can display to end users.
+description: a human-friendly explanation safe to display to end users.

 Retry strategy

-• 429: Implement exponential backoff and honour the Retry-After header.
+- 429: Implement exponential backoff and honour the

 Example: